PseudoElephant/Tonecast---Handsfree-Ear-Training/README.md

 **Tonecast** is a hands-free ear training app designed to help you improve your relative pitch recognition through audio-only practice sets.

 The app emphasizes convenience and minimalism.
-By selecting practice sets that play automatically, you can train your ear while engaging in other activities like cooking, driving, or doing chores—no need to interact with your phone.
+By selecting practice sets that play automatically (like music or a podcast on spotify), you can train your ear while engaging in other activities like cooking, driving, or doing chores.
+There is no need to interact with your phone once the exercise has started.
 Tonecast respects your privacy: it collects no user data and currently does not track progress or usage statistics.

-**Note:** This repository outlines the functionality of Tonecast.
+**Note:** This repository outlines the functionality of Tonecast as well as gives a preview of the WIP.
 The full codebase is private, as we intend to bring the app to market in the future.

 ## Index